MicrosoftDocs/dynamics365smb-devitpro-pb/onprem/Administration-in-the-Development-Environment.md

 ---
 title: Administration in the Development Environment
-description: You can use the development environment to administer certain aspects of Dynamcis NAV databases and licenses. ms.custom: na ms.date: 10/01/2018 ms.reviewer: na
+description: You can use the development environment to administer certain aspects of Dynamics NAV databases and licenses. ms.custom: na ms.date: 10/01/2018 ms.reviewer: na